-The Library District's investment in capital assets as of September 30, 2017 totals \$17,538,601 (net of accumulated depreciation) and includes land, artwork, buildings and improvements, and equipment and software.
-The Library District experienced an overall increase in investment in capital assets over the prior fiscal year of approximately 11.19% due to the implementation of the Tower Road Branch expansion.
+The Library District's investment in capital assets as of September 30, 2018 totals \$19,310,305 (net of accumulated depreciation) and includes land, artwork, buildings and improvements, and equipment and software.
+The Library District experienced an overall increase in investment in capital assets over the prior fiscal year of approximately 10.10% due to the implementation of the Waldo Branch expansion and the construction of a new Library Partnership Branch.